antzGames/gdx-ode4j-examples/README.md

 This repository hosts an experimental version of Open Dynamics Engine for Java (ode4j) 3D physics libary working on libGDX's GWT backend.
 Use at your own risk.
 Because a lot of the original ode4j code was modified to compile and run properly on libGDX's GWT backend, I cannot guarantee everything is working properly.
 More importantly keeping up to date with ode4j updates will be difficult.

-If you want to use ode4j only on libGDX Desktop/Android/iOS backends then I recommend you use the [odej4](https://github.com/tzaeschke/ode4j) directly.
+If you want to use ode4j only on libGDX Desktop/Android/iOS backends then I recommend you use [odej4](https://github.com/tzaeschke/ode4j) directly.
 However if you want cross platform support (i.e include GWT support) then you could use this library for all platforms.

 I created this repository to play with a 3D physics engine that works on libGDX's GWT backend for game JAMS and other fun stuff.
 I do not recommend to use in important projects.